NEXUS-Softworks-LLC/Ethereal-Blocks-Datapack/README.md

 * Some container blocks, such as chests and shulkers, will turn invisible while ethereal

-* Blocks that affect other blocks, such as door halves, cacti, and chorus plants, cannot become ethereal
+* Blocks that affect other blocks, such as door halves, beds, and cacti, cannot become ethereal

 * Blocks that connect with each other, such as fences, glass panes, and walls, will not connect while ethereal

-* Datapack does not function on superflat worlds